jonas-thuvesson-winberg/webpack-workshop/2 - adding html and styling/2_-_adding_html_and_styling.md

 4. Now run `npm run build`.

 If you open up the _dist_ folder in the file system, you should now be able to open _index.html_ in a browser.
 The images work as links.
-The
+The troll image is used in HTML and resolved by the `html-loader`, and the cat image is added dynamically through JavaScript, and resolved by the `file-loader`.
+(You can compare _index.html_ in _src_ and in _dist_)

 ---